There are two online tools I am grateful for: spellcheck and grammar check.

 Why am I bringing this up?
 Because a client wondered why his spellcheck hadn’t picked up a truly awful goof … he meant to use public in several places in his article, but a couple of times … yes … he typed pubic.
 And it went unrecognized.

 Why?
 Because it IS a word.
 A perfectly good word in the right context.
 His context?
-Not so much.
+Not so good.

 And he trusted spellcheck, which can do only thing: check spelling.